hashworks/Phergie-Whois-On-Join/README.md

 [Phergie](http://github.com/phergie/phergie-irc-bot-react/) plugin to whois a user on join and handle the result.

+## Abandoned!
+This plugin is abandoned.
+Further developement will continue in [PhergieUserWatch](https://github.com/hashworks/PhergieUserWatch).

 ## About

 This plugin was originally written to keep the growing amount of chan-whore-monitoring-bots in the Rizon network out of channels.